Post-Install Configuration

 VALUES (2, 'payment', 'authorize_payment', 'A1*A${amount}${currency}*I${iban}', 'possession_knowledge,possession_biometry', 5, 300);

 Operation data column uses a specially defined format shared across all Wultra components.
-In the PowerAuth Cloud database definition, you can use named variables in the operation data to bind resulting signature with specific attributes of a particular operation.
+In the PowerAuth Cloud database definition, you can use named variables in the operation data to bind the resulting signature with specific attributes of a particular operation.
 The syntax for the variables is ${name}

 .
 As you can see, the operation data for payment contains three named variables: amount